valerieshoker/valerieshoker/README.md

 ---

-📍 Bay Area • 📚 UC Berkeley '24 • 🗺️ [bit.ly/valerieshelf](https://bit.ly/valerieshelf) → where all the pieces live
+[bit.ly/valerieshelf](https://bit.ly/valerieshelf) → where all the pieces live